atdsutm/atdsutm.github.io/README.md

 2. Activate your controller and press any input and a drop down option should appear above.
 Set them it to "Xbox One and Player One".
 Playstation 4 can also be used.
 3. Once the controller appears, go to generate URL on the left side.
 4. To apply the design.
 Place a custom css link of your choosing below and place the custom CSS URL.
 The custom design should override the previous controller, but you won't see it change here.
+5. After placing the custom css link, the new "generate link" should change.
+Use it on OBS's "Browser Source" function.
 Custom CSS links

 Black: